My Seed Selection for the New Year’s Cut Flower Garden

 Here are the seeds I am growing this year, in order of the seed sowing date.

-Sow Flower Seeds 10-12 Weeks Before the Last Frost
+Sow 10-12 Weeks Before the Last Frost

 I sow my sweet pea seeds indoors 10-12 weeks before the last frost and plant them in the ground after any threat of frost.
 Be sure to plant next to a support, like a trellis, to support the vines as they will climb 6-8″.
-I’ve chosen 4 varieties this year.

-Sow Flower Seeds 8-10 Weeks Before the Last Frost
+Sow 8-10 Weeks Before the Last Frost

 Snapdragon seeds can be started indoors 8-10 weeks before the last frost.
-Sow seeds indoors in trays and transplant once the weather has warmed.
+Sow seeds indoors in trays and transplant them once the weather has warmed.

 Black-eyed Susans generally bloom from June to October and add such a pop of color to the garden when most flowers are already spent in early fall.

-Sow Flower Seeds 6-8 Weeks Before the Last Frost
+Sow 6-8 Weeks Before the Last Frost

-Larkspur is one of the easiest cut flowers to grow and is cold tolerant and early to bloom.
 Direct seed in late fall or early spring, or start seed indoors in trays 6-8 weeks before the last frost and plant out while the weather is still cool.
-They do best when sown directly in the garden.
-To speed up germination, put the seeds in the freezer a week before sowing.

-Pincushion Flower Summer Sangria
+Pincushion Flower

 These flowers are hardy annuals that are easy to grow.
 Pollinators love them, too!
 Start seeds indoors in trays 6-8 weeks before the last frost.
 Transplant out after all danger of frost has passed.